Endive, Escarole, Chicory, Radicchio

 Cichorium endiva & Cichorium intybus

-Although its use in Europe is commonplace, America is only recently adopting these garden herbs into their diets.
-Broad leaf endive varieties, also called escarole, tend to be less bitter than the curly leaf endive varieties.
-Escarole can be eaten like other greens either fresh as part of a green salad, or sauteed or chopped and added into soups and stews.
+Although its use in Europe is commonplace, America is only recently adopting these garden herbs into its diets.
+Broad-leaf endive varieties, also called escarole, tend to be less bitter than the curly leaf endive varieties.
+Escarole can be eaten like other greens, either fresh as part of a green salad, or sautéed or chopped and added into soups and stews.

 Each packet contains one gram, which is approximately 450 seeds.